What size should a CV photo be?

-Should you put a photo on your CV?
+Should you put a photo on your CV at all?
 It depends on where you apply.
 In much of Europe, Asia, and the Middle East a photo is expected.
 In the US, UK, and Canada it is usually left off to avoid bias.
-If you do include one, the standard CV photo size is 35 x 45 mm in Europe, or about 2 x 2 inches (600 x 600 pixels) for a square crop.

-This guide covers the rules, the correct size, what to wear, and real examples that pass, plus a fast way to create one.
+This guide covers the country rules, the correct size in pixels and millimetres, what to wear, numbered examples of CV photos and layouts that pass, how a resume photo differs from a CV photo, and a fast way to create one.
 A CV photo, also called a CV picture, is simply a small professional headshot placed on your CV, and the same rules apply whatever you call it.

 Whether to add a photo is a regional decision, not a personal preference.
 Recruiters in different countries expect different things, so match the local norm before you apply.